CliMA/ClimateMachine.jl/.github/pull_request_template.md

 <!--
-Thanks for submitting code to CliMa, the Climate Machine.
+Thanks for submitting code to CLIMA, the Climate Machine.

 Before continuing, please be sure you have read the [How to contribute guide for code submission](We should have this) and have: